Energy advice

 Sustainable Warmth - apply for energy upgrades to your home

-The council has secured an additional £4.14million from the Government to build on the delivery of the £3million Green Homes Grant Local Authority Delivery (GHG LAD) scheme and the £1million Sustainable Warmth scheme (LAD3 and HUG1.)
+The council secured an additional £4.14million (HUG2) funding from the Government to build on the delivery of the £3million Green Homes Grant Local Authority Delivery (GHG LAD) scheme and the £1million Sustainable Warmth scheme (LAD3 and HUG1.)

-• have a gross household income of £31,000 per year or less;
+• live in an eligible post code, OR have a gross household income of £36,000 per year or less; AND

 • live in homes with a low energy rating (an EPC of D/E/F/G)